 F-1 visa students are required to maintain a full course of study in their program.
 Any exception to this requirement must be approved by the student's Designated School Official (DSO) prior to a change in enrollment.
+F-1 students are required to attend all scheduled onsite classes in person to maintain their F-1 visa status.
 A full course of study is defined as follows.